zmois/IkeaStoreInventoryDB/README.md

 >     ROWTERMINATOR = '\n' 	--Use to shift the control to next row<br>
 <br>

 Other option for importing a .csv files into a SQL Server database is to use Import Flat File wizard.
-The detailed step-by-step instructions is here.
+The detailed step-by-step instructions is <a href="https://docs.microsoft.com/en-us/sql/relational-databases/import-export/import-flat-file-wizard?view=sql-server-ver15" title="Instructions"> here </a>
-<a href="https://docs.microsoft.com/en-us/sql/relational-databases/import-export/import-flat-file-wizard?view=sql-server-ver15 title="Instructions">here</a>